picasso250/picasso250.github.com/_posts/2016-01-30-composer-Fix-Deprecation-Warning-for-VersionParser-parseLinks.md

     Call to undefined method Composer\Package\Loader\ArrayLoader::parseLinks()

-I googled, and it turned out that [many people come through this](https://github.com/composer/composer/issues/4260).
+I googled, and it turned out that [many people run into this](https://github.com/composer/composer/issues/4260).

 But it's not Composer's mistake.
 It is because [composer's version is old but `composer-asset-plugin`'s version is newer](https://github.com/francoispluchino/composer-asset-plugin/issues).